johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Update icons for ACF Pro since version 5.2.8
+* Compatibility to icon changes of ACF Pro version 5.2.8
+* Fixed table top legend height in FireFox

 = 1.1 =
 * Improved User Experience when deleting all columns and rows.